ppy/osu-wiki/wiki/Glossary/en.md

 The combo multiplier effect occurs in the osu!standard, osu!taiko, and osu!catch game modes.
 This occurs because said game modes use the player's current combo as a part of the score calculations.
 Meaning that a player would get a higher score, if they had gotten a full combo, than someone who played the same map with a broken combo.

 However, if you obtain a combo of ~10,000, your score will begin to count backwards.
 This is a flaw with the 32-bit signed integer where (in computing) the max integer is 2,147,483,647.
-A fix, [scoreV2](/wiki/scorev2), for this is still being tested.
+A new scoring system, [scoreV2](/wiki/Score#scorev2), is in the works to fix this.

 ### Combobreak